When is cosplay a crime?

 Some attendees at a sci-fi convention in Chicago showed up in costume.

 And they had a little bit of a gag where they went to the local newspaper office and basically said, hey, we're time travelers from the future.
+We're here for the interview.

-Okay, you got to be more protective against scammers from the future.
+I'm pretty sure I would have fallen for this, Darian.
+Okay, you got to be more protective against scavengers from the future.

 Anyway, Andrew says cosplay kept growing with the debut of the Star Trek TV series in the 60s and the first Star Wars film in 1977.

 Later on, the internet helped fans find each other and share tips on how to make costumes.
+But Andrew says this activity was kind of hush-hush.

 He's a cosplayer himself.

 He bought his first Star Wars Stormtrooper suit around 20 years ago.
+He knew a guy who knew a guy selling this armor.

 It cost $500.

+That would be almost like a thousand bucks today.
 Yeah, this is not about Halloween costumes or something just for a dress-up party.

-So I sent him a check and later that summer, a box full of plastic came to my house and I put it together and I started suiting up as a stormtrooper.
+So I sent him a check, and later that summer, a box full of plastic came to my house, and I put it together, and I started suiting up as a stormtrooper.
+That's sort of how all those transactions went.

-And a lot of that was because people were nervous about litigation or being, you know, told that they can't do this sort of thing.
+And a lot of that was because people were nervous about litigation or being... you know, told that they can't do this sort of thing.

 Andrew says this anxiety started to lift somewhat in the mid-90s.

-That's when cosplayers started meeting with company representatives at industry industry or pop culture conventions.
+That's when cosplayers started meeting with company representatives at industry or pop culture conventions.
+They would explain: we're not trying to steal your intellectual property.

+We're just fans making this stuff for ourselves.
 One pivotal connection happened between Lucasfilm and a group of Star Wars fans who dressed up like stormtroopers.

 They're known as the 501st Legion.

 The group's founder met up with someone named Steve Sandsweet.
+He was Lucasfilm's head of fan relations.

 We spoke to Steve and asked him.

 They wanted to know where the costumes came from.
+So I said, they're making them themselves.

 They get together and they help each other build these costumes.
+So it's really a great activity, too.

-Steve went to bat for the 501st Legion, and over time, the fans and Lucasfilm worked out guidelines.
+Steve went to bat for the 501st Legion.
+And over time, the fans and Lucasfilm worked out guidelines.

 The main rule is that the group's members could not profit from their activity.

 So selling a small number of stormtrooper armor kits or uniform patches to other members, that was okay.
+Mass-producing unlicensed costumes or lightsabers, that was not okay.

 It also helped that cosplayers like the 501st were making very high-end, intricate outfits.

-so they don't compete with the officially licensed costumes that you can find at a big box store.
+Remember, these costumes can cost over $1,000, so they don't compete with the officially licensed costumes that you can find at a big box store.

 I think the people at Lucasfilm realize that it is not in Lucasfilm's benefit to go around and try to shut down fans who are doing items that are really not material to the bottom line.

+And it wasn't just that the company politely tolerated the fans.
 Lucasfilm and later Disney, which acquired Star Wars, ended up working closely with cosplayers.

 Members of the 501st Legion have marched as stormtroopers in the Rose Parade and the Macy's Thanksgiving Day parade.
+They were even hired as extras for the show The Mandalorian.

+They brought their own costumes.
 Fans are having fun and they are really boosting the franchise and the IP.

 And I think Lucasfilm has always seen it that way.
+There were fans in homemade costumes.

 Back in 1977, you saw Darth Vader standing in line to watch Star Wars and sometimes freaky helmets, but they were having fun, and that was the main thing, to get the fans engaged and let them play in George Lucas's sandbox.

 And importantly, these fans weren't profiting from their cosplay in a way that Lucasfilm and Disney saw as harmful to their business empires.
+Now, these companies have gone to court in other cases.

 For example, in 2006, Lucasfilm successfully sued a British maker of unlicensed Star Wars costumes and helmets.

 Disney also tried shutting down a business that hired out costumed characters for children's birthday parties.
+It was unsuccessful in that.

 And that's why I got Elsa to come to my birthday party, Darian.
+Officially licensed, expensive, but worth it.

 Yeah, it's not like they called her like Snow Princess who will sing at your party.

+I can't believe it's not Elsa.
 Nerd culture and fandom have gotten huge in the last couple of decades.

 We now have even more Star Wars movies and TV shows, plus the Marvel Cinematic Universe and so many other franchises.